Z323323/Concepts-regarding-attacks-on-Merkle-commitments/README.md

 ## Actual biggest threat to SHA security

 The biggest threat is of course not the one I delved in this article.
 Listening to Gemini there exists one quantum attack called BHT (Brassard-Høyer-Tapp) which exploits the Grover algorithm and reduces the security to $O(\sqrt[3]{N})$.
-Now $256 / 3 \approx 85,3$ which means we'll probably need to jump to SHA512 at some point.
-Because $512 / 3 \approx 170,67$.
+Now $256 / 3 \approx 85,3$ which means we'll probably need to jump to SHA512 at some point $(512 / 3 \approx 170,67)$.

 ## Attacking Merkle proofs nonetheless, real scenario